We Need Your Input

 Clinical Template Suite

-The Clinical Content & Reuse (CC&R) Initiative aims to enhance clinical trial processes by developing common content for reuse across clinical trial documents in the Clinical Template Suite (CTS).
+The Clinical Content & Reuse (CC&R) Initiative aims to enhance clinical trial processes by developing common content for reuse across clinical trial documents in the Clinical Template Suite (CTS) based on industry standards and regulatory guidance.
 The CTS works towards having electronic, machine-readable documents and improving overall end-to-end efficiencies.
 The CTS includes basic Word and technology-enabled eTemplates for the protocol (CPT), statistical analysis plan (SAP), and clinical study report (CSR).
 The adoption of the templates is at the discretion of the user.
-Tools, guidance, and FAQs for templates and eTemplates, are available on the Clinical Content & Reuse Assets page.
+Tools, guidance, and FAQs for templates and eTemplates, are available on the Clinical Content & Reuse Solutions

 The eTemplates, eCPT, eSAP, and eCSR are Word documents with technical functions enabling automation and clinical content reuse to downstream documents, processes, and registries.
 The eTemplates can be used independently or together.